3MGit/BIGOS/README.md

 # Welcome to BIGOS
 Advanced game engine and rendering technology almost as good as Polish traditional food.
 Currently supports DirectX11 (Vulkan and DirectX12 support is in development).

+Engine is written by me in my free time.
+Some basic features are still missing, because my goal is to leran graphics programming with modern API's.
+I put all my strength into rendering.
+Code is kind of rough sometimes, there are some lines, that do nothing.
+I am going to do big cleanup if i decide to release 0.1.0 alpha version.

 ## Demos
 <p>Phong lightning demo</p>
 <p align="center">